 He managed the marketing of their 600 shops for a few years before establishing business consultants Thornton Perry Associates, where he first registered the Campaign for Real Wine Ltd. This was all very well, but was moving too far away from his two great passions; Wine and Dorset.

 During his career, David has had the opportunity to taste (and drink) thousands of different wines.
 On one occasion, as a judge in the International Wine Challenge, he tasted 125 in one session.
-More recently as a judge in the Independant Wine Merchant Top 100 he managed 75 before breakfast.
+More recently as a judge in the Independent Wine Merchant Top 100 he managed 75 before breakfast.
 During a recent trip to Burgundy he tasted abut 300 wines – and bought 4.